Lyme Regis Beaches

 At the Cobb end, the beach was also enhanced, this time with sand imported from France.
-The beach no longer gets covered at high tide and provides an extensive beach area for both young and old.
+The beach no longer gets covered at high tide and provides an extensive beach area.
+This beach is manned by RNLI lifeguards during the peak season, so it's the ideal place to swim and paddle.
 There are kiosks, takeaways, cafes, restaurants and public houses bordering this section of the beach.

 Dogs and the beaches

-Dogs are allowed on Back Beach, Church Beach and Monmouth Beach all year round.
+Dogs are allowed on East Cliff Beach, Church Cliff Beach and Monmouth Beach all year round.
 Dogs are only allowed on Town Beach from November to March inclusive but must be kept on the lead at all times.

 Dogs must also be kept on the lead at all times when using Marine Parade and the Cart Road.